Mark-a-Hamilton/kali-toolbox/docs/kali-update.md

 This script simplifies routine update tasks by:
 - Refreshing package lists
 - Upgrading installed packages
-- Cleaning up residual files
+- Removing unused packages and clearing cache
-- Logging execution for traceability
+- Logging actions and hashing for audit-grade traceability

 It is intended for system maintenance only and does **not** introduce any new security functionality.